slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 The purpose of analyzing the cause is to understand the adversary and output the hacker's portrait.
 At this point, the incident report is very important, which is also called Post Mortem Report.
 Incident Report and Post Mortem Report refer to the same thing.

 We have met so many people who came to us for help after their coins were stolen, and it was very difficult for many of them to clearly tell what happened.
-It’s even harder for them to produce a clear incident report.
+It's even harder for them to produce a clear incident report.
 But I think this can be practiced and it would be helpful by referring to examples.
 The following can be a good starting point:

 * Summary 1: Who was involved, when did this happen , what has happened, and how much was the total loss?
 * Summary 2: The wallet addresses related to the loss, the wallet address of the hacker, the type of the coin, the quantity of the coin.
 It could be much clearer with the help of just a single table.